duart38/IDG-Core/viewer/README.md

 # Howto's
-Running this requires a simple web server so. does not really matter which one you use.
+Running this requires a simple web server. does not really matter which one you use.

 example:
 ```